ruilin-wu/FAM_VCK5000/FAM_VCK5000_Design3/Module_02_aie/README.md

 The following AI Engine features are used in this design:

 * single precision floating-point compute of the FAM alogorithms
-* 134 tile design with 128 parallel accelerators
+* 128 tile design with 128 parallel accelerators
-* 1:128 broadcast stream
 * PL Kernels designed to support data move in AI Engine

 ## Stage1 Graph